prakhar48/messagingApp/README.md

 Steps to run the project:

-1.Download the project, open terminal and navigation to project directory.
+1. Download the project, open terminal and navigation to project directory.
-2.Run following command -> pod install
+2. Run following command -> pod install
-3.Open .xcworkspace file and run the project.
+3. Open .xcworkspace file and run the project.
-4.Enjoy
+4. Enjoy

 Note: Application is still under production and I'll be updating the repository as soon as new features are developed.